fox-archives/salamis/README.md

 Contextual vscode extension management

-- todo: make list also show all extensions that a workspace owns (via inspecting the tags)

 ## Problem

 - Many extensions are installed, but only a fraction are used per project.
 Domain/Language specific extensions are still loaded, even if they may not be applicable